KaberereG/Portfolio/README.md

 ## Deployment

-This project is deployed on [add platform, e.g. Vercel].
+This project is deployed on vercel.
 Push to `main` to trigger a new deployment, or deploy manually with:

 ```bash
 [add your deploy command, e.g. vercel --prod]